Pandinosaurus/mstrimas.github.io/_posts/2017-07-24-tweet-mast.md

 ### Interactive map (Leaflet)

 Finally, I use the `leaflet` package to make an interactive map of the same data.
-First, I write a function that gets th
+First, I write a function that generates HTML for the popups.

 ```r